 To open the InnoKB web interfaces, please load the following URLs within a web browser;

-where the [hostname] should be replaced with the server's IP address or host name.
+where the [hostname] is the server's IP address or host name you specified.

 To determine the server's IP address or hostname, please consult the network administrators,

-or figure it out by running a DOS command line on the server computer, like this: ipconfig /all
+or figure it out by running a command line on the server computer, like this: "ipconfig /all"

 If you load the web interfaces on the local server computer where InnoKB Server is installed,